aiminy/IS-Seq/README.md

   - Other required software and managing python 2.7.17 and python3 environment

-IS-Seq requiress to have the following software to be installed under Python 2.7.17 environment.
+IS-Seq requires to have the following software to be installed under Python 2.7.17 environment.
 User also needs to create an python3.7 environment, and install umi\_tools under python3.7.
-IS-Seq will activate python3.7 to use umi\_tools for UMI extracting automatically during running, User don’t need to activate python3.7 manually
+IS-Seq will activate python3.7 to use umi\_tools for UMI extracting automatically during running, User don’t need to activate python3.7 manually.

 ``` bash
 The list of tools and how to install it